15 Best Beaches Near Detroit: A Local’s Guide to Sand & Swimming

 📍 4570 Huron River Pkwy, Milford, MI 48380

-Kensington is a Metro Detroit classic.
-There are two beaches on Kent Lake—Maple Beach and Martindale Beach—and both are worth a visit.
+Kensington is a Metro Detroit classic, with two beaches on Kent Lake — Martindale and Maple — both worth a visit.
+A Metroparks pass is required.

 Martindale Beach

-The larger of the two, Martindale features a splash pad with a twisty slide, a shady picnic area, a snack bar, and plenty of room to spread out.
+The larger of the two, with a splash pad and twisty slide, a shady picnic area, a snack bar, and plenty of room to spread out.

 Maple Beach

-Smaller but beautifully accessible, Maple Beach includes a mobility mat that leads to the water, paved walkways, and an ADA-friendly playground.
+Smaller but beautifully accessible, with a mobility mat that leads into the water, paved walkways, and an ADA-friendly playground.

-North of Detroit: Beautiful Inland & Great Lakes Beaches
+North of Detroit: Inland & Lake Huron Beaches

 📍 15349 Linden Rd, Linden, MI 48451